 The journey of a lifetime awaits in Morocco on this exhilarating two week adventure.
 From the sights and sounds of Marrakech, the ancient Kasbah of Ait Benhaddou and the vast Sahara Desert, to the history of Fes, Rabat and Meknes, there’s plenty to amaze.
 Plus top off your trip with a relaxing few days by the coast in breezy Essaouira.

 Saturday.
-Upon arrival at Marrakech airport you’ll be met and transferred to our hotel in the centre of town.
+Upon arrival at Marrakech airport you’ll be met and transferred to our hotel in the center of town.
 The remainder of the day is at leisure for you to explore Marrakech - why not head to the medina and discover the delights of Djemaa el Fna, the exuberant market place, which is a hive of activity, sights and smells at both day and night.
 Later on there will be a welcome meeting at the hotel at 19:30hrs.

 Majorelle Gardens & Marrakech City Tour

 After breakfast we head over to the beautiful Majorelle Gardens just a short drive from the hotel.
 These botanical gardens were designed by the French Artist Jacques Majorelle in the 1920s and 1930s.
 He used a distinctive shade of cobalt blue for the majority of the garden and although a lot of his other work has largely been forgotten – this garden is seen as his greatest master piece.
 The garden has been owned by Yves Saint Laurent since 1980 and his ashes were scattered here after his death in 2008.
 The garden contains an extensive collection of exotic plants and trees and is home to 15 species of bird.
-There is also a Berber Museum representing the various indigenous tribes of Morocco including over 600 artefacts.
+There is also a Berber Museum representing the various indigenous tribes of Morocco including over 600 artifacts.
 The newly opened Yves Saint Laurent museum nearby is also well worth a visit - this museum was opened in 2017 and is dedicated to the life and works of Yves Saint Laurent himself.
 Please note entrance into the YSL museum is not included and costs 100 MAD per person if you would like to go in.

 This afternoon you will meet up with the rest of the group who are coming in from Casablanca before embarking on a guided tour of Marrakech.
-Inside the rose coloured medina walls is a tangle of winding streets and alleys that open onto verdant gardens and bustling souks.
+Inside the rose colored medina walls is a tangle of winding streets and alleys that open onto verdant gardens and bustling souks.
 At the heart of the medina is Djemaa El Fna, the city's exuberant market place and towering over it, is the famous Koutoubia Mosque, the tallest building in the city.

 Overnight: Marrakech | Breakfast, Dinner